 Another result from the indexing is tied to strike frequency at specific IG7 locations.
-With a database of 24-years of lightning strike data, DML graphs strike frequency vs the probability of a strike occurring within 200 meters of an IG7 tile (Figure 8).
-These results are then plotted in map view as Risk Point Map (Figure 9).
-Knowing these areas of concern can be of great interest to the public for a variety of reasons including, where to post lightning warning signs, where not to hike or ride a bike during a thunderstorm, and where to watch for lightning caused forest fires.
+With a database of 24-years of lightning strike data, DML graphs strike frequency vs the probability of a strike occurring within 200 meters of an IG7 tile (Figure 9).
+These results are calculated for IG6 and IG7 (as shown at the top of Figure 10) then plotted in map view as Risk Point Map (bottom of Figure 10).
+Knowing these areas of concern can be of great interest to the public for a variety of reasons including, where to post lightning warning signs, where not to hike or ride a bike during a thunderstorm, and where to monitor for lightning caused forest fires.

-Figure 8.
+Figure 9.
 Probability of a lightning strike within 200 meters of an IG7 tile.